-- Start Press and hold the LEVEL Push-Button until the "LEVEL" indicator begins to flash. - Stop Press and hold the LEVEL Push-Button until the "LEVEL" indicator returns to normal.
+- Start Press and hold the LEVEL Push-Button until the "LEVEL" indicator begins to flash.
+(Momentarily set Coil 139 in SCADA Register 40009.) - Stop Press and hold the LEVEL Push-Button until the "LEVEL" indicator returns to normal.
+(Momentarily set Coil 140 in SCADA Register 40009.)

 (Ends Flush Cycle even if it was started by the Time Delay or External Time Clock.)

 - 1. The Flush Cycle Feature only works in the "Pump Down" mode, (P.19 = 1).
 If Parameter P.19 is changed to "Pump Up" mode (P.19 = 2), then Parameter P.40 will be set to "0". - 2.
 Use of an External Time Clock to start the Flush Cycle may be preferred, because it would provide control over when the Flush Cycle occurs. - 3.
-The number of pumps called to run by the Flush Cycle logic is always limited by the following: - A. Parameter P.14 Number of Pumps Allowed to Run At the Same Time. - B. Closed Discrete Inputs that are Programmed for Pump 1-3 Disable, or All Pump Disable. - 4.
+The number of pumps called to run by the Flush Cycle logic is always limited by the following: - A. Parameter P.14 Number of Pumps Allowed to Run At the Same Time. - B. Closed Discrete Inputs that are Programmed for Pump 1 (2, 3) Disable, or All Pump Disable. - 4.
 All backup systems must be setup so that they do not activate within the Flush Cycle operating range set on Parameters P.42 and P.43. - 5.
 The Low Level Float Backup (Discrete Input programmed for Function 24) will turn off all pumps upon low level.
-Therefore, the Flush Cycle Stop Level must be set higher than the Low Level Float.
+Therefore, the Flush Cycle Stop Level must be set higher than the Low Level Float. - 6.
+The Flush Cycle Status (Active or Inactive) may be read from Coil 141 in SCADA Register 40009.